ADGEfficiency/adgefficiency.github.io/_posts/2016-10-24-energy-basics-the-first-second-law-of-thermodynamics.md

 The Second Law means that heat is a necessary by-product of electricity generation.
 To maximize the value we get from our fuel requires finding a place for this heat.
 Combined Heat and Power attempts to make use of this heat in industry or for heating.

-## Summary & further reading
+## summary & further reading

 The First Law tells us we can only ever break even when converting energy.
 The Second Law then tells us we will always lose.

 Both of these Laws have alternative definitions and interpretations.
 The insights I have chosen to highlight are how they relate to practical energy engineering.

-[Carnot's theorem](https://en.wikipedia.org/wiki/Carnot%27s_theorem_(thermodynamics) limits the maximum efficiency of heat engines using the ratio of the heat supply and rejection temperatures.
+[Carnot's theorem](https://en.wikipedia.org/wiki/Carnot%27s_theorem_(thermodynamics)) limits the maximum efficiency of heat engines using the ratio of the heat supply and rejection temperatures.

 [Exergy](https://en.wikipedia.org/wiki/Exergy) is a measurement of maximum useful work.